-The evaluator shall examine the TSS and BMD to understand how the TOE checks quality of samples captured (see [Biometric quality] for a review of measures of sample quality).
-The evaluator shall also examine the guidance, including online assistance or prompts provided by the TOE, about how the TOE supports a user to verify one's biometric correctly and how the TOE behaves when low quality samples are presented to the TOE.
+The evaluator shall examine the TSS and BMD to understand how the TOE checks quality of samples captured.
+The evaluator shall also examine the AGD guidance about how the TOE supports a user to verify correctly and how the TOE behaves when low quality samples are presented to the TOE for verification.